Braves vs. Rays Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded 117 hits with 24 doubles, a triple, 21 home runs and 43 walks.
-He has driven in 54 runs with 41 stolen bases.
+- Acuna has 119 hits with 25 doubles, a triple, 21 home runs and 44 walks.
+He has driven in 55 runs with 41 stolen bases.

 Acuna Recent Games